Zarathecat/estywut/requirement/readme.md

-These would be 'requirements' in our mapping.
+These might sometimes be known as 'stories'.